 This isn't a complete list of signs that you have anger problems, but it's a pretty good start.
 If you recognize yourself, or someone you know, in these quotes or this list of anger symptoms, don't feel too bad.
 It's not that uncommon.
 The first step towards change is awareness of the problem.
 I used to see myself on this list too, but I learned how to manage my anger and you can too.

-The biggest obstacle for those of us with anger problems is denying that it's true.
+The biggest obstacle for those of us with anger issues is denying that it's true.
 Learning to stop it isn't as easy as people want to think.
 So learn about the 3-fold approach we use to effectively treat anger management problems.

 Was this helpful to learn the signs that you (or someone you love) have anger issues?
 If so, sign-up at the bottom of this page to receive notice of future posts or follow me on Facebook or Twitter where I share other helpful relationship and self-improvement advice like this several times a week.